CHILD ABUSE/MOLESTATION RISK MANAGEMENT PROGRAM

 1. Administrators and Staff: All Administrators and staff should be required to review the following awareness training upon initial assignment of duties and every three years thereafter:

 2. Parents/Guardians: All parents and/or guardians should be provided with the following information prior to every season which summarizes the abuse/molestation risk management program.

 E. Dealing with Abuse/Molestation Incidents and Other Misconduct Violations

 Instruct all administrators, staff and parents to report all concerns, complaints, allegations, and policy violations to the Conduct Official within 24 hours.
-If the Conduct Official is the alleged abuser, the report should be made to the organization’s president.
+If the Conduct Official is the alleged abuser, the report should be made to the league’s president.

 The Conduct Official should immediately perform an investigation with the results brought to the attention of the board of directors.
 The investigation should include a gathering of all pertinent facts in a fair, respectful, and confidential manner including an interview with both the accuser and accused.

 After the investigation, the Conduct Official should determine if the alleged acts were appropriate, but unappreciated; inappropriate, but not illegal; or illegal.
 If the Conduct Official has reasonable cause to believe that child sexual or physical abuse has occurred, law enforcement should be immediately notified within 24 hours.
 At that point, the Conduct Official should immediately cease all investigation and let law enforcement do its job.
 The suspected staff member should be suspended pending the outcome of the investigation.

 The Conduct Official and other staff members may be required by state and federal law to independently and directly report to law enforcement, within 24 hours, any suspicions of child sexual or physical abuse and may have criminal and civil liability for failure to do so.
 All persons reporting suspected cases should be given immunity from civil lawsuits if acting in good faith.

 Short of an illegal act, the board should decide the appropriate action and can perform additional follow up investigation.
 Depending on the nature of the act, the board may decide to give an oral or written reprimand, suspend, or terminate the staff member.